 REEF (Retainable Evaluator Execution Framework)[46] provides a control plane to schedule and coordinate data plane on cluster resources for data processing applications.
-It is free from the specific programming model that provides an application framework in which new analytic tools can be developed and executed in a cluster managed resources.
-It provides the various key abstractions namely, Driver, Task, Evaluator, and Context.
-The Driver is responsible for implementing the resource allocation and task scheduling logic.
-The Task is the unit of code to be executed in an Evaluator.
+It is independent from the specific programming which provides an application framework that helps to develop and execute the analytic tools in a cluster.
+It provides the ability for key abstractions such as Driver, Task, Evaluator, and Context.
+The Driver is responsible for the implementation of allocating resources and scheduling the tasks.
+The Task is the smallest unit of code to be considered for execution in an Evaluator.
 The Evaluator is a runtime environment which retains the containers state to avoid resource allocation and scheduling costs and the Context is a state management environment.
-REEF hides out many of the resource manager specific details into an Environment adapter layer that translates the requests into underlying resource manager actions.
-It also simplifies the process of communicating the Driver and Task components in a large-scale data processing application.
+It hides the underlying details of the resource manager into an Environment adapter layer that translates the requests into underlying resource manager actions.
+It is responsible for simplying the process of communicating the Driver and Task components in a large-scale data processing application.